What are “Highly Protected Marine Areas” (HPMAs)?

 Why do we need HPMAs in Scottish seas?

 In Scotland, the health of our seas is vital for communities who rely on marine activities like fishing and wildlife tourism.
-However, evidence shows a continuing decline of marine ecosystems and some of our living seabed habitats, such as seagrass, have suffered from catastrophic decline.
-UK administrations have collectively failed to achieve Good Environmental Status (GES) for 11 out of 15 indicators under the UK Marine Strategy, with seabird populations in particular continuing to decline.
+However, evidence shows a continuing deterioration of marine ecosystems, and some of our living seabed habitats, such as seagrass, have suffered from catastrophic decline.
+UK administrations have collectively failed to achieve 11 out of 15 of the ‘Good Environmental Status’ targets set by the UK Marine Strategy, with seabird populations in particular continuing to decline.

 How do HPMAs work?

-The recently published MPA Guide provides a helpful summary of what activities are or are not compatible with fully and highly protected areas.
+The recently published global MPA Guide provides a helpful summary of what activities are or are not compatible with fully and highly protected areas.

 What are the benefits of HPMAs?

 HPMAs provide dedicated havens for vulnerable and depleted marine life to recover.
-Allowing fish, shellfish and other species to flourish in a fully protected area also benefits the many people and activities which rely upon healthy seas.
+Allowing fish, shellfish and other species to flourish in a fully protected area also benefits the many people and activities that rely upon healthy seas.
 The benefits from these areas overflow into surrounding waters, increasing the abundance and resilience of sea life, benefitting low impact fishing.

 Analysis of the 24 no-take zones in the Mediterranean sea demonstrated that high levels of protection have significant ecological benefits for fish biomass and equally positive effects for fisheries’ target species.
 The total fish biomass and density were on average twice greater in fully protected areas than outside.